inytss/time-series/quiz.md

 # Time Series and Forecasting Quiz

 This quiz is part of Algoritma Academy assessment process.
 Congratulations on completing the Time Series and Forecasting course!
-We will conduct an assessment quiz to test practical forecasting model techniques you have learned on the course.
+We will conduct an assessment quiz to test the practical forecasting model techniques that you have learned on the course.
 The quiz is expected to be taken in the classroom, please contact our team of instructors if you missed the chance to take it in class.

 # Data Exploration

 In this quiz, you will use the Chicago Crime dataset.
 The dataset contains real-time historical data of the various types of crime in the city of Chicago.
 This dataset was downloaded from [Chicago Data Portal](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2) and has been filtered for the primary type of crime "THEFT".
 The data is stored as a `.csv` file in this repository as `theft-ts.csv`.

-Please load and investigate the data given `theft-ts.csv` and assign it to `theft` object, then investigate the data using `str()` or `glimpse()` function.
+Please load the data given `theft-ts.csv` and assign it to `theft` object, then investigate the data using `str()` or `glimpse()` function.

 ```
 # your code here